ZoeZhouMHC/Tools_Project/README.md

 ## General Information:
 The general features that have been included in this tracker are:

-** Map that shows the position of each unique squirrel included in the data set *Administration management commands that allow importation and exportation of csv file *Website feature that allows editing certain aspects of specific choice of squirrel *Website feature that allows adding in new sample data for squirrels with related features *Website feature that shows statistics for five different aspects in the dataset
+<br> 1.
+Map that shows the position of each unique squirrel included in the data set </br>
+<br> 2.
+Administration management commands that allow importation and exportation of csv file </br>
+<br> 3.
+Website feature that allows editing certain aspects of specific choice of squirrel <br>
+<br> 4.
+Website feature that allows adding in new sample data for squirrels with related features <br>
+<br> 5.
+Website feature that shows statistics for five different aspects in the dataset <br>

 ## Sourcer code: